BradleyCodeU/bradleycodeu.github.io/_apcsp/console/028ConsoleFillInTheBlankQuizGame.md

 2. Generate a random number between 1 and 10
 3. Start loop
    - Print message asking user to enter their guess
-   - Scan in guess
+   - Input guess
    - Check the guess and print the appropriate messages
-   - Continue to loop if the guess is wrong // Condition at bottom of loop
+   - Continue to loop if the guess is wrong, else break # Condition at bottom of loop

 A key difference between a while loop and "do while" loop: the body of the "do while" loop is executed before the condition is ever tested.
 In the while loop version of the program, it was necessary to read in the user’s first guess before the loop so there would be a value for comparison in the condition.
 In the "do while" loop, the body will ALWAYS run one or more times.
 ```